AdaCore/why3/doc/manpages.rst

 -  Integer or real variables are displayed in decimal.

--  Bitvectors are displayed in hexadecimal.
+-  Bitvectors are displayed in decimal and binary notations.

 -  Integer range types are displayed in a specific notation showing their projection to integers.

--  Floating-point numbers are displayed both under a decimal approximation and an exact hexadecimal value.
+-  Floating-point numbers are displayed both under a bitvector representation and an hexadecimal value.
 The special values ``+oo``, ``-oo``, and ``NaN`` may occur too.

 -  Values from algebraic types and record types are displayed as in the